agatha-budget/agatha-budget/doc/src/content/docs/guides/deploy.md

 description: A guide to self-host
 ---

+[Work in progress]

-You can deploy Agatha either nix or Docker
+You can deploy Agatha using either nix or Docker

 ## Further reading